kubernetes-retired/multi-tenancy/incubator/hnc/README.md

       so and then try again.
 The certificate manager takes a few moments for its webhook to become available.
 This should only happen the first time you deploy this way, or if we change the recommended version of cert-manager.
-    - This will also install the `kubectl-hnc` plugin into `$GOPATH/bin`, so make sure that's in your path if you want to use commands like `kubectl hnc tree`.
+    - This will also install the `kubectl-hierarchical_namespaces` plugin into `$GOPATH/bin` (as well as its alias, `kubectl-hns`), so make sure that's in your path if you want to use commands like `kubectl hns tree`.
     - The manifests that get deployed will be output to `/manifests/hnc-controller.yaml` if you want to check them out.
   - To view logs, say `make deploy-watch`